-My returning visit back to Cartagena in the begin of the march was this time focused on the historical city of Cartagena, and to go more specific into writing a travel blog for architecture.
-While the other travel blog went more about how is travelling the Sucre region of Colombia, this week I wanted to know more about the city of Cartagena itself and its history.
+My returning visit back to Cartagena at the beginning of the march was this time focused on the historical city of Cartagena, and to go more specific into writing a travel blog for architecture.
+While the other travel blog went more about how is traveling the Sucre region of Colombia, this week, I wanted to know more about the city of Cartagena itself and its history.

 My second stay in Cartagena was in Hotel Corales de Indias, and this is a clean and fresh hotel with an excellent restaurant and a beautiful swimming pool.
 The hotel is close to the Airport and with a taxi 10 minutes from the historical city for 6000 pesos.

 Hotel Astra Suite is closer to the historic city, and the price to stay here is cheaper then Corrales.
 The hotel has friendly service, clean rooms, and a swimming pool, so I changed to this hotel for my more extended stay.
 Just across the hotel, there is a beach, and if you like, you can walk from the hotel to the city, and you pass the museum, Rafael Nuñez, with colonial-style build architecture.
 It is nice to have a look at the house where he was born and lived.
 He was the leading man into the independence of Colombia.

 When entering the city for the first time, I was overwhelmed by the typical Cartagena Architecture.
 What I love about the city is the colors, the architecture and the different cultures of people and the rich history and all this combined and united together.
 The restaurants and the shops and the ambiance of the people has a friendly vibe, and I can say this is one of my favorite cities to visit.
 I love the Caribbean because I lived in the Dutch Caribbean for years, but the Colombian Caribbean is the next region that I love to explore.
 I must say Cartagena is a city that you have to visit one day.